RyzerG/RyzerG-Page/content/featured/HalcyonTheme/index.md

   - MySQL
 ---

 A new way to manage all your web services in one place.
-Manage DNS records, domain hosting and analytical API connections all in one dashboard.
+Manage DNS records, domain hosting and API connections all in one dashboard.
 Available to OCS Customers on a Pro+ Plan [OCS One Panel](https://onepanel.overclockedservices.ca).